Spiral to GEO Using an Optimal Finite Maneuver

 You can use the Finite Maneuver trajectory as the initial guess in the computation.
 The Finite Maneuver provides Astrogator with some data to start.
 While the initial solution was not ideal, it got you close to a GEO orbit.
 Now you can begin solving for the solution.

-3. Open Optimal_Finite's () properties ().
+3. Open Optimal_Finite's () Properties ().

 4. Select the Basic - Orbit page.

-5. Open the Maneuver () segment.
+5. Select the Maneuver () segment.

-6. Run () the MCS to recreate the same finite maneuver.
+6. Run () the MCS to recreate the same Finite Maneuver.

-8. The tabs you saw before were Attitude, Engine, and Propagator.
+2. The tabs you saw before were Attitude, Engine, and Propagator.
 You should now see Solver and Engine tabs.

-9. Open the Maneuver segment's properties ().
+3. Open the Maneuver segment's Segment Properties ().

-To compute the optimal finite maneuver, you will break up the trajectory of the satellite so that it can be computed in sections.
+To compute the Optimal Finite Maneuver, you will break up the trajectory of the satellite so that it can be computed in sections.
 For this calculation, you will use 120 nodes.
 This value was settled upon after running the analysis at:

 • 30 nodes

-• 60 nodes (which provided sufficient results)
+• 60 nodes, which provided sufficient results

-• 120 nodes (which provides sufficient results and a smooth trajectory)
+• 120 nodes, which provides sufficient results and a smooth trajectory

 • higher node values that provided sufficient results, but without much improvement in the analysis.

 If you were working on your own mission, you would go through the same iterative process to find the appropriate value.
+Set the number of nodes to 120.

-1. Select the Maneuver.
+1. Select the Maneuver () segment.

 2. On the Solver tab, set the Number of Nodes to 120.